harryprince/renkun-ken.github.io/_posts/2014-08-07-a-quiz-on-magrittr-how-many-scores-can-you-get.md

 title: "A quiz on magrittr: How many scores can you get?"
 categories: blog
 tags: [ r, magrittr, pipeR, pipeline ]
 highlight: [ r ]
 ---

 Here is a quiz on magrittr and you may check if you are really good at using it.
+Since the CRAN version currently does not support nested `.`, it won't be interesting to make a quiz on that version.
+All the following examples are using the latest development version on [GitHub](https://github.com/smbache/magrittr).
+You can do the same test with the CRAN version if you like.

 Consider the following function: